Use the Standard Syntax for More Advanced Searches

 cluster_view::<cluster_view> [cluster_value [subcluster_value]]

-This search finds documents that reside within a Clustered view of Project Data.
+Finds documents that reside within a Clustered view of Project Data.

 Examples: